-Our People Science Consultant Yvonne Tan explains how organisations can use predictive analysis to get actionable insights to improve employee experience.
+Our Lead People Scientist explains how organizations can use predictive analysis to get actionable insights to improve employee experience.

 What is predictive analytics?

-Predictive analytics has been gaining a lot of attention in Human Resources (HR) and will be one of the biggest enabler for HR to strategise more effectively to achieve important human capital outcomes such as greater learning and development and lower turnover.
+Predictive analytics has been gaining a lot of attention in Human Resources (HR) and will be one of the biggest enablers for HR to strategize more effectively to achieve important human capital outcomes such as greater learning and development and lower turnover.

-To develop the People Analytics capability, organisations and HR cannot shy away from data and statistics.
-Most organisations should have already been collecting data such as employee headcount, employee compensation, training courses attended, number of leave days taken, etc. which is a good start and a good basis for higher level analytics.
+To develop the People Analytics capability, organizations and HR cannot shy away from data and statistics.
+Most organizations should have already been collecting data such as employee headcount, employee compensation, training courses attended, number of leave days taken, etc. which is a good start and a good basis for higher-level analytics.
 What we need to do is elevate such analytics from a descriptive level to a predictive level, which is 3 steps further - from focusing on what happened in the past to predicting what will happen in the future.
-As an example, instead of finding out if your organisation is also experiencing the Great Resignation of 2021, it may be more prudent to find out who or when will leave the organisation next, so that the organisation can work to retain them.
+As an example, instead of finding out if your organization is also experiencing the Great Resignation of 2021, it may be more prudent to find out who or when will leave the organization next, so that the organization can work to retain them.

 Assume that you want to cut down on your caffeine intake.
 The first step (Descriptive Analytics) to solve this problem with a data-driven approach is to find out how much caffeine you drink everyday.
 You may then wonder if there are specific factors that affect your caffeine intake, so you look into some of your habits and collect data in those areas (Explanatory Analytics).
 Then perhaps you may have a hypothesis that the amount of sleep you had the previous day could be a factor, but you are not sure how or why, so you try to examine if there is a trend, such as how much less caffeine you consume for every hour of sleep you get more (Exploratory Analytics).
 From there, you can tell how much sleep you need to get on a particular day to cap your caffeine intake at one cup the next day (Predictive Analytics).